 5: Should You Use Color Contrast or Not?

 I admit that I’m a big fan of contrast.
 For portraits, using a Cyan background is just very flattering for skin tones – all skin tones.
 I don’t want every portrait to use that same background, but it works well when you have the chance.

 The other side of the coin is to use a monochromatic theme with your subject and background.
-Just vary tints and shades of the same color to come up with your contrast.
-You've probably seen something similar with fashion or product ads.
+Just vary tints and shades of the same color to create your contrast.
+You’ve probably seen something similar with fashion or product ads.

 In most cases, I opt for a neutral background color.
 It’s something that isn’t polarizing to the audience, and does a good job of providing contrast for my subject.

 If you want to get some more information, check out our episode on How to Use Color in Your Photography.

 It doesn’t matter if you’re in a studio or on location.
 You need to consider some basic elements to find the perfect background for your photos.

 1: Does the Background Compete with Your Subject?